vishnuraj21/spot/README.md

 # Spot
 "Spot the Difference" puzzle created using HTML, CSS and JavaScript.
-Each new level has increases difficulty by adding more faces.
+Each new level increases in difficulty with more faces.